Jewish assimilation: Contemporary debate

 In Assimilation and Community: The Jews in nineteenth-century Europe, Marion Kaplan describes how the Jewish identity was maintained and how the German-Jewish identity was formed, specifically through Jewish women and their actions within their families and their communities.
-Jewish women emphasised their culture and religion by reinforcing their traditions.
-They accomplished this by continually observing Jewish traditions and rituals, such as family dinners on Friday evenings, and holidays from the Jewish calendar.
+Jewish women emphasised their culture and religion by continually observing Jewish traditions and rituals, such as family dinners on Friday evenings and holidays from the Jewish calendar.
 Strict adherence to Judaism was essential in maintaining their Jewish identity within their household.

-Kaplan also stresses the importance of family and community; close knit families had strong ties with one another.
+Kaplan also stresses the importance of family and community; close-knit families had strong ties with one another.
 This strong sense of community helped them in protecting and maintaining their culture.
-However, ways in which Jews adapted to the culture can be seen in the way Jewish women raised their children in Germany.
+However, the ways in which Jews adapted to the culture can be seen in the way Jewish women raised their children in Germany.
 They encouraged them to take part in sports, learn musical instruments, and read German fairy tales to them.
 Jewish women also subscribed to German periodicals, following its fashion styles and news.

-In Paula Hyman's book The Jews of Modern France demonstrates that Jewish assimilation into French society allowed them to integrate in the community.
-The term assimilation is based on the modern term.
-Assimilation is presumed to "reflect the substitution of a French identity for a Jewish one."
-It is believed that this simplistic view does not give an all encompassing view on the intricate relations between Jews and the French.
-The Jews had to constantly defend their legitimacy as a minority group in France.
-While most people associate assimilation as a negative term, "they were not simply passive absorbers of bourgeois French culture; they also participated in its shaping."
-Jews contributed to French society, through participating in all aspects of society like government and universities.
-In her book Hyman helps illustrate instances that show integration in French society.
-Beginning with the cooperation of the French state, Jews were able to maintain networks of communal institutions in the system of consistories that both promoted acculturation and reinforced Jewish feelings of solidarity.
-These consistories also helped support the existence of specific Jewish institutions.
-These institutions provided charitable assistance to Jews through a variety of philanthropic societies.
-Examples of these would be a network of modern Jewish primary schools as well as extended supplemental Jewish education to Jewish children who began attending public schools.
-Despite mass participation by Jews in all levels of French society – government, universities, and professional careers – the vast majority of Jews in 19th century France chose to be married and buried as Jews.
-This clarifies that Jews were not fully assimilated into French society nor sought the disappearance of their institutions and/or biological merger with the French society.